matloff/dsld/README.md

 investigate possible discrimination.
 But how might such investigations be conducted?

-Our **dsld** Statistical and graphical tools for tools for detecting and measuring discrimination and bias, be it racial, gender, age or other.
+Our **DSLD** provides statistical and graphical tools for detecting and measuring discrimination and bias; be it racial, gender, age or other.
 This is an R package.
-It is widely applicable; here are just a few use cases:
+It is widely applicable, here are just a few use cases:

 - Quantitative analysis in instruction and research in the social sciences.
 - Corporate HR analysis and research.